 We have implemented business continuity plans designed to address and mitigate the impact of the ongoing COVID-19 pandemic on our employees and our business.
-While we are not experiencing financial impacts at this time, given the global economic slowdown, the overall disruption of global healthcare systems and the other risks and uncertainties associated with the pandemic, our business, financial condition, results of operations and growth prospects could be materially adversely affected.
+While we are not experiencing financial impacts at this time, given the global economic slowdown, the overall disruption of global healthcare systems, the slow rollout-of mass vaccinations for COVID-19 and any limitations to the efficacy of such vaccines, the evolution of multiple variants of the virus and the other risks and uncertainties associated with the pandemic, our business, financial condition, results of operations and growth prospects could be materially adversely affected.
 We continue to closely monitor the COVID-19 situation as we evolve our business continuity plans and response strategy.
 In March 2020, our workforce transitioned to working remotely.
 We are currently considering plans to reopen our offices to allow employees to return to the office, which will be based on an approach that is principles-based and local in design, with a focus on employee safety and optimal work environment.